 The second line implies that out-of-network dentists will always charge patients the difference between what the insurance company pays, and what the dentist’s office fee is.
 Unfortunately, many dentists do this, which is a shame.
-At our office, we almost always accept what the insurance pays as payment in full for preventive care.
-Why almost always?
+At our office nearly 100% of the time, we accept what the insurance pays as payment in full for preventive care.
+Why nearly 100% and not 100%?
 Well, some plans don’t pay any out-of-network benefits.
-However, if your cleaning is covered at 100% at an in-network dentist, it will usually be covered 100% at our office.
+However, if your cleaning is covered at 100% at an in-network dentist, it will be covered 100% at our office.
 Why?
 I think patients should have the freedom to use their benefits wherever they’d like.
 If we charged patients with insurance out of pocket costs for cleanings and exams, we wouldn’t have many patients!

 Myth 2: There’s no waiting for reimbursement

 “When you are treated by a Delta Dental network dentist, you don’t have to pay the entire bill and wait for reimbursement from Delta Dental.
 Instead, we pay your in-network dentist directly and send you a notice (Explanation of Benefits (EOB) statement) explaining your portion of the bill.
 You pay only the amount indicated in the statement.”

 False.
 It is rare for a dentist to force you to pay up front for your dental care.
 When you make an appointment at my office, I check your benefits and determine whether or not you are eligible (you actually have insurance) and can use your benefits where you’d like (you have a PPO plan).
 If you can use your benefits at our office, I would never demand payment up from when I know that I will be reimbursed from an insurance company.
 That’s just bad customer service!